 Parable of the Sower

-Godly Play – Parable of the Sower (my post)
+See my Godly Play – Parable of the Sower post for a roundup of lessons and activities.

 Parable of the Leaven

-The Parable of the Yeast (Catechesis of the Good Shepherd lesson that works well at home) from Discovery Days and Montessori Moments
+The Parable of the Yeast (Catechesis of the Good Shepherd lesson that works well at home) from Discovery Moments

 Parable of the Mustard Seed

-Parable of the Mustard Seed from Watkins Every Flavor Beans
+Parable of the Mustard Seed from Wondering through the Year

 Parable of the Mustard Seed from Explore and Express